molily/testing-angular/end-to-end-testing.md

 Up until Angular version 12, Protractor was the default end-to-end testing framework in projects created with Angular CLI.
 Since Angular 12, [Protractor is deprecated](https://github.com/angular/protractor/issues/5502).
 In new CLI projects, there is no default end-to-end testing solution configured.

 The main reason for Protractor’s deprecation is that it was not maintained for years.
-During that time, new browser automation standards and better end-to-end testing frameworks have emerged.
+During that time, new browser automation standards and better end-to-end testing frameworks emerged.

 Protractor has two outstanding features designed for testing Angular applications.
 But as we will learn, you cannot benefit from these optimizations any longer.